roy1210/react-portfolio/README.md

 ## Description

 Portfolio website built with React and Redux. <br/>
-Be able to run from docker container without installing Node.js by local environment.
+Be able to run from docker container without installing Node.js in local environment.

 **_DEMO:_**